-Tomorrow is the Solemnity of Mary, Mother of God, so it is a fitting time to reflect on what it was like for her to contemplate the great mystery of that title as she looked upon her son, savior, and God in the manger during the Nativity.
+It is a fitting time to reflect on what it was like for Mary to contemplate the great mystery of her title as the Mother of God as she looked upon her son, savior, and God in the manger during the Nativity.

 We do not know if Mary knew all the things Jesus would do, but it is lovely to reflect on the progression of baby to Savior.
 If I had an audience with her, the question I would ask is how she found the strength to trust God so fully.
 What he asked of her was radical and unprecedented.
 At a young age she assented to a plan that would change the trajectory of her life and from which there was no going back.
 God gave her some amazing grace.